Meet Ty & Lauren

 Ty first came to the Shores as a camper in 1994.
 He realized he had found his second family, and Kawaga soon realized we had found a favorite son.

 Even when Ty “graduated” camp to pursue a successful business career, he returned to visit every summer, never wanting to leave.
-Now as director beginning in 2017, Ty has made Kawaga his full-time career and his family’s second home.
+Now as director since 2017, Ty has made Kawaga his full-time career and his family’s second home.

 Appropriately, it was a Kawaga friend who introduced Ty and Lauren.
 And, Ty didn’t wait long before introducing Lauren to Kawaga, who immediately found her own connection with camp.
 Lauren, who teaches math at Highland Park High School in Illinois, brings a special passion to her role as camp mom and co-director.